Hanzo (Overwatch)

-Hanzo Shimada is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Hanzo Shimada is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
 Outside of Overwatch, Hanzo also appears in related media, which includes animated shorts and webcomics, as well as a playable character in the crossover multiplayer online game Heroes of the Storm.
 He appeared again in Overwatch 2, a 2022 sequel to the original game.

 The character is Japanese descent and the eldest brother of fellow playable character, Genji.
 The two brothers belonged to the Shimada clan, a fictional Japanese crime family.
 In his backstory, Hanzo was forced by the clan's elders to kill Genji.
 The dutiful but heartbroken Hanzo subsequently denounced his family and fled Japan to travel the world, seeking redemption from the actions of his past.
 In-game, he is classified as a damage character with a high difficulty ranking.
 He is an archer whose abilities include firing rapid bursts of arrows to engage high priority targets and jumping forward, as well as revealing the location of enemy players.

 Hanzo has been well received by critics and fans alike, with praise being directed towards his character arc involving his brother, design, and abilities.
 However, reviewers have also noted the character requires practice in order to be used effectively in the game.

 Development and design

 Hanzo and his brother Genji were originally one character.

-Originally, Hanzo and his brother Genji were created as a single cyborg-ninja character named Hanzo, who wielded both a bow and sword.
-Due to feeling that the character was too unfocused in design and had too many ninja elements attached to him, it was decided that the character would be split into two brothers, with Hanzo obtaining the bow, name and clothing of the original character.
-He was one of 12 Overwatch characters revealed at BlizzCon 2014.
-He was described as being lightly armored, scampering up walls using his bare hands and being able to spot enemies through obstacles.
+While working on a massive multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, but with class specialization for each.
+Fellow developer Jeff Kaplan took this idea to heart, salvaging character concepts from Titan—a then-recently cancelled Blizzard project—and character artwork by artist Arnold Tsang for that project.
+Kaplan created an eight-page pitch for a first person shooter concept to propose the idea which included a series of proposed characters, among them an armored female ninja character called "Assassin", armed with a bow and a katana, and able to parkour.

+As development progressed, the design was modified to be a male cyborg ninja named Hanzo, with his weapon now just a bow.
+Further on, the concept was split into two separate sibling characters, with Hanzo retaining the bow and having a completely different design, while the newly-created Genji retained the armored ninja appearance and used a katana.
+According to lead writer Michael Chu, the split was necessary due to creating too much content for the original singular Hanzo concept, who was envisioned as a samurai-ninja hybrid.
+During development, Genji was referred to as "Sword Ninja" by the team, while Hanzo was called "Bow Ninja".